Your ultimate guide.

 Shinsen Sushi Bar and Restaurant – Sapphire Bloc

-Shinsen, which means “fresh”, is a new homegrown, underrated sushi bar that offers local and imported sashimi selection, donburi bowls, teppanyaki, and bento sets.
+Shinsen is an underrated homegrown sushi bar in Ortigas.
+They offer a selection of local and imported sashimi, as well as donburi, teppanyaki, and bento sets.
 Read our full feature.

 Tori Ichi Yakitori and Bar – Ayala Malls The 30th